jpmorganchase/python-training/README.md

 ## Overview
 This course is designed to be an introduction to numerical computing and data visualization in Python.
-It is not designed to be a complete course in Computer Science or programming, but rather a motivational demonstration of how relatively complex topics can be accessible even to those without formal progamming backgrounds.
+It is not designed to be a complete course in Computer Science or programming, but rather a motivational demonstration of how relatively complex topics can be accessible even to those without formal programming backgrounds.

 This training is designed to be conducted in-person, led by J.P.
 Morgan technologists and traders.
 For interested institutional clients, please contact your J.P.
 Morgan team.